oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags.md

         ```

 2. Provide your Feature Flag
     - Feature Flags are still a special type of Platform Parameter and are provided in a similar manner.
-For providing your Feature Flag in the App, we need to first make a @Provides annotated method in the `PlatformParameterModule(domain\src\main\java\org\oppia\android\domain\platformparameter\PlatformParameterModule.kt)`
+For providing your Feature Flag in the App, we need to first make a @Provides annotated method in the `PlatformParameterProdModule(domain\src\main\java\org\oppia\android\domain\platformparameter\PlatformParameterProdModule.kt)`
     - Since feature flags can only be booleans, The return type for this @Provides annotated method will be equal to `PlatformPrameterValue<Boolean>`.
 Any other type will cause the platform parameter sync to fail.
 For eg- here we provide `EnableAppAndOsDeprecation` feature flag.

     <br>